 World Health Organization

 In 2003, the World Health Organization (WHO) published Background Document: The Diagnosis, Treatment and Prevention of Typhoid Fever.
 Although this report is not intended as policy guidance, it outlines key prevention tools—including safe water, food safety, sanitation, and health education, alongside vaccines—as elements of a comprehensive prevention approach.
 The report identifies appropriate antibiotics as the proper course of treatment for typhoid fever, and it acknowledges antibiotic resistance as a growing issue.
 WHO partners with national governments during an outbreak to set forth specific guidelines to curb escalation.

-In 2008, WHO published a position paper for typhoid, which acknowledged the international public health impact of the disease.
+In 2008, WHO published its first position paper for typhoid, which acknowledged the international public health impact of the disease.
 Designed for national public health officials and immunization program managers, the position paper on typhoid fever and typhoid vaccines serves as the framework in which typhoid interventions are considered.
-The paper considers the high burden of typhoid fever and increasing drug resistance in relation to the safety, efficacy, feasibility, and affordability of two licensed vaccines (Vi and Ty21A).
-It states that “countries should consider the programmatic use of typhoid vaccines for controlling endemic disease.”
+The 2008 paper considered the high burden of typhoid fever and increasing drug resistance in relation to the safety, efficacy, feasibility, and affordability of two vaccines licensed at the time (Vi and Ty21A).
+It stated that “countries should consider the programmatic use of typhoid vaccines for controlling endemic disease.”
 For most countries, control efforts will focus on vaccinating high-risk groups and populations.
-The paper also acknowledges the epidemic potential of typhoid fever and recommends using vaccines as a method for outbreak control.
-Additionally, the 2008 recommendation states that “all typhoid fever vaccination programmes should be implemented in the context of other efforts to control the disease, including health education, water quality and sanitation improvements, and training of health professionals in diagnosis and treatment.”
+The paper also acknowledged the epidemic potential of typhoid fever and recommends using vaccines as a method for outbreak control.
+Additionally, the 2008 recommendation stated that “all typhoid fever vaccination programmes should be implemented in the context of other efforts to control the disease, including health education, water quality and sanitation improvements, and training of health professionals in diagnosis and treatment.”